 An adjective formed with two words joined together is called a compound adjective such as part-time and all-too-common.

 1.4 VERB

-A verb expresses an action (run, cook, win, fly) or a state of being (to be, have).
-E.g. Siri is happy / I am cooking / I am hurt.
+A verb expresses an action (run, cook, and win) or a state of being (to be, have).
+Example: Siri is happy / I am cooking / I am hurt

 1.5 ADVERB